Observability with Big Data Analytics

 138 | Session timed out |

-The log that prints cart items just before checkout.
+The log that prints cart items appears just before checkout.
 For example: "Toy car,Basketball,Robot"

 .